keliansl/MLOps-ZenML-introduction/README.md

 ## 📂 Project Structure

+### `MLOps_introduction` Notebook

+A Jupyter Notebook was first made to understand the fundamentals of ZenML.

 ### Directories
 - **`data/`**: Contains the dataset used for training and inference.
 - **`src/`**: Contains helper classes for various ML steps: